jeffkowalski/picasawebuploader/README.md

 + Resizes large images to be less than the free limit (2048 x 2048)
 + Uploads all directories under a given directory
-+ restartable
++ Restartable
 + Creates the albums as "protected"
 + Automatically retries when Google data service errors out
-+ Google OAuth 2.0 login
++ Uses Google OAuth 2.0 login
-+ Automatically update the secret data of Google OAuth 2.0
++ Automatically updates the secret data of Google OAuth 2.0

 To Do
 -----